Golden rules after hip replacement - why they are mostly unnecessary today

 3. Sleeping positions after hip replacement – back, side, or stomach?

-Only supine position – no turning during the night!
+Only supine position – absolutely no turning at night!

 Today:

-"After 2 nights mostly on my back, I was able to sleep on my side – with a pillow between my knees."
+"After 2 nights largely on the back I could already sleep on the side – with a pillow between the knees."
 (Patient, 63 years)

 Recommendation: